 - MainWP Dashboard: This plugin is installed on a WordPress website to manage other websites.

-So, MainWP Dashboard gets one installation to manage hundreds of websites (called Child Sites) having the MainWP Child plugin installed.
+So, MainWP Dashboard gets one installation to manage hundreds of websites (Child Sites) with the MainWP Child plugin installed.

-MainWP makes it simpler to update and manage plugins and create pages and posts from your admin website where you see the MainWP dashboard.
+MainWP simplifies updating and managing plugins and creating pages and posts from your admin website, where you see the MainWP dashboard.

-But, this isn’t all you can do with MainWP.
-This tool comes with many extensions that make it useful in every aspect of website management.
+But this isn’t all you can do with MainWP.
+This tool has many extensions that make it useful in every aspect of website management.
 One such extension is the one that helps create Staging sites.

 Create a Staging Site Using MainWP and WP STAGING

-So, without any further ado, let’s proceed to see how helpful it will be to couple WP STAGING with MainWP.
+So, without any further ado, let’s see how helpful it will be to couple WP STAGING with MainWP.

 1 – Install and activate MainWP’s Staging extension